Wild camping lets you see the outdoors in ways and at times that few others do

 Your tent has got to be up to the job of with standing a variety of weather conditions and importantly light enough to carry on your back.
 Around 2kg and under is the magic weight to aim for, and personally I prefer to use a 2 man tent so there is plenty of room for you and your rucksack (or your partner 🙂

 There are tents to suit all budgets and if money is no object and you wish to camp in all seasons in extreme conditions, then the tents from Hilleberg, such as the Hilleberg Soulo tend to be the connoisseur’s choice, but it’s pricey at £800 plus and I can’t justify spending that personally.
-Another popular choice amongst wild campers is the MSR range of tents and the MSR Hubba NX Solo comes in at around £330.
+Another popular choice amongst wild campers is the MSR range of tents which come in at around £350-400 mark.
 At the budget end you might want to take a look at the Vango Nevis 100 or 200 which are popular with those doing the Duke of Edinburgh outdoor experiences and they come in around the £100 mark.
 There are even cheaper options out there, which might seem a good idea to save some cash, but to be honest if you do more than one wild camp you’ll soon see their short-comings and want to upgrade your tent pretty quickly to some of those mentioned.

 What do I recommend?
 Well I always go for a mix of value & quality (and recommend these kind of products as I think enjoyment of the outdoors should be as accessible to as many people as possible regardless of income) So I decided to part my hard earned cash on the Wild Country ‘Helm 2 Compact’ It’s good value compared to more expensive options (about £200), it’s robust & free-standing, stands up to the elements well, it’s spacious, light-weight and it’s easy to put up.
 I’ve used it countless times and its never let me down – so I’ll happily recommend it.